 Would you like to help the Sangha?
 There are a number of ways individuals can serve the Sangha.
 Those who volunteer consider it a part of their Buddhist practice

-Sangha Opening and Closing Sangha community members are encouraged come an early to prepare the room and/or remain at the conclusion to close the room, which we rent for our meeting.
-We are grateful to Lars Ekdahl, Michael Semansky, Elisabeth Gulick, Steve Hall, and Steve Voight who have served the Sangha in this way.
-Other volunteers are welcome.
-Contact Michael Semansky or any other Steering Committee member if you are interested in helping with this creative and easy task.
+Sangha Opening and Closing All sangha members are encouraged come early to prepare the room and/or remain at the conclusion to close the room, which we rent for our meeting.
+We are grateful to Lars Ekdahl, Michael Semansky, Elisabeth Gulick, Steve Hall, Beth Gabel, Steve Voight and others who have served the Sangha in this way.
+Volunteers are always welcome ... it's your sangha!
+Contact Michael Semansky or any other Steering Committee member if you are interested in helping with this creative and easy task or any other.

 Would you like to advance your practice by applying for a scholarship to attend a residential retreat?
 Sarah Beserra, a Buddhist and long-time leader of Benicia Sangha, is demonstrating the true path of a bodhisattva (a person on the path to enlightenment who is committed to the enlightenment of others) by annually offering a $1,000 prize to an individual who has never attended, but who would like to attend, a residential retreat.
 Each January the Sangha will announce when applications are invited (from any and all Sangha participants) for the First Retreat Program.